 It took me a while to embrace digital, at first I couldn’t get my head around how clean and clinical the files look compared to some of my favourite films.
 But now that I’ve learned to adapt my editing to get what I want, I’m a 21st century convert!

 I currently shoot a Nikon D3s alongside a D700.
 I absolutely love the files that come out of these cameras and if it wasn’t for the D700’s sledge hammer shutter I might not ever feel the need to use anything else.
-The D3s is an awesome machine which would probably survive a nuclear war but is a bit of beast to lug around all day.
+The D3s is an awesome machine that would probably survive a nuclear war but is a bit of beast to lug around all day.
 I’m looking forward to checking out the new Nikon D750, it looks like a great wedding camera and it could well become my new workhorse.

-My go to lens is the Nikon 35mm f/1.4.
+My go to Nikon prime lens is the 35mm f/1.4.
 I probably shoot 75% of every wedding with this lens.
 The focal length is perfect for how I shoot weddings and I love its character.
 For the rest of the wedding I mostly use the Nikon 85mm f/1.8, especially during portraits.
 It’s a stellar lens for the money and the subject isolation you can achieve with it is hard to beat.